C. A. Clingenpeel: Coaching career

-Clingenpeel declared that in his second season as football coach they would win more games.
+Clingenpeel declared that in his second season as football coach, they would win more games.
 He was again correct, and turned out a team that was among the best in school history, winning the championship, their first in 15 years, despite being outweighed by all their inter-conference opponents.
 The 1926 Ragout, Central's yearbook, described him as follows: "'Cling' is a shrewd coach, and has his heart and soul in his work.
 He instills into the veins of his teams that old 'never-give-up' spirit which is so prevalent in an Eagle team.
 'Cling' has won a place in the hearts of all his men and also in the hearts of Eagle followers."
 Another edition discussed him as, "A maker of Champions and Leaders.
 A master strategist, a splendid athlete, and a gentleman–our coach."

 Clingenpeel led both the football and basketball teams to the conference championships in 1928.
 In the 1930 season, he helped the football team compile a 9–0 mark and win the conference championship, the first unbeaten, untied team in school history.
 He also led the basketball team to a championship, and became coach of the baseball team around this time.
 Clingenpeel gave his position as track coach to George Kline around this time.
 In 1931–32, he led the basketball team to another conference championship, and it was written in The Ragout that championships "have come to be customary instead of occasional acquisitions."

-Although the 1932–33 basketball team was very inexperienced, Clingenpeel again brought them to the conference championship.
+Although the 1932–33 basketball team was very inexperienced, Clingenpeel again led them to the conference title.
 They did not win it in 1933–34, the first time in four years.
 Clingenpeel led the football team in 1934 to their first conference championship since 1930.
 He continued coaching the football and basketball teams until 1941, when he had to stop for a year due to an illness.
 His health returned in 1942; however, when he went back to continue coaching, the school told him that he had been dismissed.
 The Kansas City Star sports editor wrote that, "There's something wrong somewhere in a case like that," considering that Clingenpeel had served the college for nearly two decades, took a year off from illness, and was then abruptly notified that he had been dismissed after returning to health.
-He finished his tenure at Central with four football conference championships and five more in basketball.
+He finished his tenure at Central with four football conference championships and at least four more in basketball.

 Later life and death

 After being dismissed from Central, Clingenpeel began serving in the personnel department at Pratt & Whitney.
 He was named director of field activities for the Missouri State Chamber of Commerce in 1945.
 A few years later, he began operating a news agency bearing his name.
 Clingenpeel was presented with the Central College Distinguished Alumni Award in 1952.
 Six years later, he was inducted into the NAIA Hall of Fame.
 He died of a stroke, on December 2, 1975, in Fayette.
-Clingenpeel was posthumously inducted into the Central College (now Central Methodist) Hall of Fame in 1983, as a charter member.
+Clingenpeel was posthumously inducted into the Central College Hall of Fame in 1983, as a charter member.